 The percentage of Grenache in our Esprit de Tablas has ranged between 21% (in 2012) and 35% (in 2014 and 2017), and typically forms the second- or third-largest percentage, after Mourvedre and sometimes Syrah.

 Grenache in the Vineyard and Cellar

 Grenache is a vigorous variety with upright shoots that lends itself to “gobelet” or “head training”; it is widely cultivated in this manner in France and in Spain.
 At Tablas Creek, our newer Grenache plantings are mostly head trained; elsewhere on the vineyard, the varietal is cultivated in double cordon fashion with six fruiting canes, each with two buds.
 The varietal’s vigor gives it the potential to be a heavy producer.
 Despite our shoot thinning, we are usually obliged to fruit-prune during the growing seasons to keep the bunch count to ten or twelve clusters per vine.
 This practice means that we harvest between three and four tons of fruit per acre of vines.

 Grenache ripens in the middle of the ripening cycle, after Syrah but before Counoise and Mourvedre.
 At harvest, it is notable for its high acidity even at relatively high sugar levels.
 In a typical year, we would begin to harvest Grenache at the end of September and finish in mid-October.

 In the cellar, we typically ferment Grenache in closed stainless steel fermenters or large 1500-gallon wooden upright casks, to counteract Grenache's tendency toward oxidation.
 We avoid small 60-gallon barrels for Grenache for the same reason, and prefer to age Grenache-based wines in 1200-gallon oak foudres, whose thicker oak staves permit less oxygen to penetrate the wine.

 Flavors and Aromas

-For our signature Esprit de Tablas, Grenache is typically our #2 varietal (behind Mourvèdre and slightly ahead of Syrah) and opens up those more closed, reductive varieties.
+For our signature Mourvedre-based Esprit de Tablas and our Syrah-based Patelin de Tablas, Grenache is typically our #2 varietal and opens up those more closed, reductive varieties.
 The varietal can thrive in a lead role in a fruity, forward wine as in our Grenache-based Côtes de Tablas.
 We have also produced a varietal Grenache many years since 2006.